-Feldman says if you’re buying a 5-year term policy you may have five years to convert, and if you have a 10-year term, you may have 10 years to convert.
-But some of the 20-year term policies he says only allow you to convert through the first 10 years.
+Feldman says if you’re buying a 5-year term policy, you may have five years to convert, and if you have a 10-year term, you may have 10 years to convert.
+But some of the 20-year term policies only allow you to convert through the first 10 years.

-And some companies may only allow a conversion during the first five years, if they allow a conversion, no matter how long the contract is for.
-So, always check with your individual life insurance company to see what its conversion policy is.
+Some companies may only allow a conversion during the first five years, if they allow a conversion, no matter how long the contract is for.
+Always check with your individual life insurance company to see what its conversion policy is.

 An easy way to think of whole life and term

 Think of whole life as buying a home and term as renting.
 When you buy a home, you are building equity.
-And when you sell that home you may profit if it went up in value.
-If you walk away from a whole life insurance policy, or surrender it, you may get some cash back if a certain amount of time has passed.
+When you sell that home, you may profit if it went up in value.
+If you walk away from a whole life insurance policy or surrender it, you may get some cash back if a certain amount of time has passed.